nrfconnect/sdk-nrf/applications/nrf_desktop/bootloader_dfu.rst

 Configuring the B0 bootloader
 =============================

-To enable the B0 bootloader, select the :kconfig:option:`CONFIG_SECURE_BOOT` Kconfig option in the application configuration.
+To enable the B0 bootloader, select the ``SB_CONFIG_SECURE_BOOT_APPCORE`` Kconfig option in the sysbuild configuration.
+This setting automatically enables the ``SB_CONFIG_SECURE_BOOT_BUILD_S1_VARIANT_IMAGE`` Kconfig option, which generates application binaries for both slots in non-volatile memory.

-The B0 bootloader additionally requires enabling the following options in the application configuration:
+The B0 bootloader additionally requires enabling the following options:

+* In the sysbuild configuration:

-* :kconfig:option:`CONFIG_SB_SIGNING_KEY_FILE` - Required for providing the signature used for image signing and verification.
+  * ``SB_CONFIG_SECURE_BOOT_SIGNING_KEY_FILE`` - Required for providing the signature key file used by the build system (to sign the application update images) and by the bootloader (to verify the application signature).
+    If this Kconfig option does not specify the signature key file, debug signature key files will be used by default.

+* In the application configuration:

-* :kconfig:option:`CONFIG_FW_INFO` - Required for the application versioning information.
+  * :kconfig:option:`CONFIG_FW_INFO` - Required for providing information about the application versioning.
-* :kconfig:option:`CONFIG_FW_INFO_FIRMWARE_VERSION` - Enable this option to set the version of the application after you enabled :kconfig:option:`CONFIG_FW_INFO`.
+  * :kconfig:option:`CONFIG_FW_INFO_FIRMWARE_VERSION` - Required for updating the application version.
     The nRF Desktop application with the B0 bootloader configuration builds two application images: one for the S0 slot and the other for the S1 slot.
-  To generate the DFU package, you need to update this configuration only in the main application image as the ``s1_image`` child image mirrors it.
+    To generate the DFU package, update this configuration only in the main application image.
-  You can do that by rebuilding the application from scratch or by changing the configuration of the main image through menuconfig.
-* :kconfig:option:`CONFIG_BUILD_S1_VARIANT` - Required for the build system to be able to construct the application binaries for both application's slots in non-volatile memory.
+    The ``s1_image`` image will mirror it automatically.

 .. _nrf_desktop_configuring_mcuboot_bootloader:

 Configuring the MCUboot bootloader
 ==================================

-To enable the MCUboot bootloader, select the :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option in the application configuration.
+To enable the MCUboot bootloader, select the ``SB_CONFIG_BOOTLOADER_MCUBOOT`` Kconfig option in the sysbuild configuration.

-The MCUboot private key path (:kconfig:option:`CONFIG_BOOT_SIGNATURE_KEY_FILE`) must be set only in the MCUboot bootloader configuration file.
+You must also set the MCUboot private key path (``SB_CONFIG_BOOT_SIGNATURE_KEY_FILE``) in the sysbuild configuration.
 The key is used both by the build system (to sign the application update images) and by the bootloader (to verify the application signature using public key derived from the selected private key).
+If this Kconfig option is not overwritten in the sysbuild configuration, debug signature key files located in the MCUboot bootloader repository will be used by default.

 The MCUboot bootloader configuration depends on the selected way of performing image upgrade.
 For detailed information about the available MCUboot bootloader modes, see the following sections.